Takeshi998/srb2kb-revived/README.md

 ## Usage
 You're free to use this application to host your own server browser.
 Would be cool if you would let us know whether this code was of any use to you! :)

-## Credits to
-Goulart,NielsjeNL and Lugent for Fix this script,will be constantly updated!